 By Paul Corsetti

-The secret with great pizza is heat!
-That’s why it is so hard to create a true Italian style pizza in your home oven.
+The secret to great pizza is heat!
+That’s why it is so hard to create a true Italian-style pizza in your home oven.
 Most ovens top out at about 225C (430F) while a good pizza oven starts at about 275C (525F)!
 If you want the t the texture and taste your local pizzeria creates, you need to be able to cook your pizza quickly. in fact, in less than five minutes.

 Materials and process:

 Depending on the height you want, you will need 20 – 25 good-quality concrete blocks.
 These are going to support a lot of weight so avoid any blocks that have cracks or chips.

 Compressed cement sheeting is immensely strong but also very heavy, dense and difficult to cut.
 Try to get two sheets of the right size rather than a standard 2400×1200 (8×4) sheet.
 Here in Australia, sheets are 15mm (5/8″) thick.
 By using two thicknesses, you end up with an extremely strong floor.